Privacy policy

 - Informing you of changes to our privacy policy

-- If you wish to opt-out of promotional e-mails, text messages, or other communications, you may opt-out by following the unsubscribe link or by contacting Curamcare directly.
+- If you wish to opt-out of promotional e-mails, text messages, or other communications, you may opt-out by following the unsubscribe link or by contacting Curam directly

 “Special categories” of sensitive personal information require higher levels of protection than non-sensitive information.
 We will only process special category information such as health information, if such processing is required to help treat or manage the health of the cared for person, or when we specifically obtain consent from you.